Renewable energy in Scotland: Solar energy

 Despite Scotland's relatively low level of sunshine hours, solar thermal panels can work effectively as they are capable of producing hot water even in cloudy weather.
 The technology was developed in the 1970s and is well-established with various installers in place; for example, AES Solar based in Forres provided the panels for the Scottish Parliament building.

+In 2022 solar power capacity in Scotland had reached 420MW.
+Government grants became available to low income households for solar power installations from 2022.

 Geothermal energy

 Geothermal energy is obtained from thermal energy generated and stored in the Earth.
 The most common form of geothermal energy systems in Scotland provide heating through a ground source heat pump.
 These devices transfer energy from the thermal reservoir of the earth to the surface via shallow pipe works, utilising a heat exchanger.
-Ground source heat pumps generally achieve a Coefficient of performance of between 3–4, meaning for each unit of energy in, 3-4 units of useful heat energy is outputted.
+Ground source heat pumps generally achieve a Coefficient of performance of between 3–4, meaning for each unit of energy in, 3–4 units of useful heat energy is outputted.
 The carbon intensity of this energy is dependent on the carbon intensity of the electricity powering the pump.